DestinyJunior/URL-shortener/README.md

 # URL-shortener
+An application
-An applicatio  used to shorten url
+used to shorten url